Best place to find information and services that your council provides...

 If you are a licensed operator within the borough and would like us to add you to this section, please contact us.

-Following approval by the Licensing and Environmental Protection Committee, the Medical Exemption Procedure came into effect.
+Following approval by the Licensing and Environmental Protection Committee, the Medical Exemption Procedure has come into effect.

 Please find all of the supporting documents listed below.